sminez/housekeeper/README.md

 # Housekeeper

-A custom Alexa skill for the A-Ms
+A custom Alexa skill for the A-Ms.

+`interaction_model.json` _should_ be the latest interaction model build in the Alexa dev portal.
+Don't count on this being correct, but use it for quick reference!

 ### Intent ideas
 - [ ] Send an email to Katie/Innes with our availabilty for the next month